dewandemo/dewandemo.github.io/_pages/about.md

 title: "About"
 ---

 👋🏽 Hello!
 I’m Dewan - a Developer Advocate at Red Hat focusing on cloud-native projects.
 Before starting at Red Hat, I have worked at IBM for six years as a developer, QA lead, consultant and developer advocate.
 And even before that, I was a renewable energy engineer designing solar homes for off-grid parts of Bangladesh.

-Here are the lists of my [past speaking engagements]({{ site.baseurl }}{% link _collection/speaking.md %}) and [content contributions]({{ site.baseurl }}{% link _collection/speaking.md %}).
+[comment]: # ( Here are the lists of my [past speaking engagements]({{ site.baseurl }}{% link _collection/speaking.md %}) and % [content contributions]({{ site.baseurl }}{% link _collection/speaking.md %}) )

 Enough about work!
 Besides work, I offer career coaching to students, newgrads and professionals who are trying to transition to the software industry.
 This site serves my blog, where I share my technical experience, articles on career as well as some random thoughts.